trollcop/usbimager/README.md

 ```
 chgrp disk /usr/bin/usbimager && chmod g+s /usr/bin/usbimager
 ```
-one-liner on Linux and on other POSIX-compatible systems.
-No need for `sudo`, just make sure your user has write access to the device.
+one-liner on Linux and on other POSIX-compatible systems. *No need* for `sudo /usr/bin/usbimager`, just make sure your user has write access to the device.

 Features
 --------